 Dusty has been given the opportunity to attend and give clinics in Brazil, Canada, England, South Africa, Australia and throughout the United States.
 He was asked to become a Mustad Clinician and travels giving clinics for Mustad/Delta around the United States, Canada,Brazil, South Africa and Australia.

 Dusty has competed as a competitor on the American Farrier's Association Team and the World Championship Blacksmith Team.
 He also won the hard-earned Stonewell Striker of the Year for 2011.
 He has completed the F.I.T.S.
 Exam (Farrier International Testing System) which is an international farrier testing system and is now an Examiner with that organization and believes in further education through competition, certification and clinics.
+In addition, Dusty has earned the recognition of AWCF through the Worshipful Company of Farriers.

 He brings all these experiences back with him to his students.
 Dusty has been lucky to find a trade that he loves to do and his passion is teaching others to love their career and not just settle for a JOB.